Deagle2/Secure-Boot-For-FPGAs/README.md

  # Secure Boot FSM Controller for FPGAs

 # 🔒 Source Code Access Note
-Note: The HDL source code and testbench files are currently maintained in a private development branch for intellectual property (**IP**) protection and academic evaluation.
-For access inquiries or academic collaboration regarding the complete SystemVerilog implementation, please contact the repository owner directly.
+Note: The underlying SystemVerilog RTL and verification testbenches are maintained in a private branch for intellectual property (IP) protection and ongoing academic evaluation.
+For access requests, benchmarking, or academic collaboration inquiries, please contact the repository owner.

 # Secure Boot Finite State Machine (FSM) with Hardware Security Hardening

-A runtime tamper-resistant Secure Boot Finite State Machine (FSM) implemented in SystemVerilog, integrated with a high-performance **cryptographic hash core** optimized for Xilinx Artix-7 FPGA architectures.
+A runtime tamper-hardened Secure Boot Finite State Machine (FSM), integrated with a high-performance **cryptographic hash core** optimized for Xilinx Artix-7 FPGA architectures.

 # Block Diagram